Mjz86/C_colon/mcc.md

-interface / final / virtual / nonvirtual
+interface / final( default for types with a virtual table) / virtual / nonvirtual( default for other types)